phongnguyenai/ATT-Net-Attention-Network-for-Point-Cloud-Completion/README.md

 ## Installation

 We provide instructions for creating a conda environment for training and predicting.
-(Note that we use CUDA Version 11.8).
+(Note that we use Python 3.10 and CUDA 11.8).

 ```
 sh ./env.sh